 While flat whites have a small amount of micro-foam present, it is known as a milky espresso drink overall.
 Cappuccinos in comparison are all about the foam.
 All cappuccinos have a dry, frothy foam instead of creamy textured milk.
 This results in a thick, fluffy, and dense specialty beverage.
 A flat white, on the other hand, has no milk froth.

-While a flat white consists of a double shot of espresso and textured milk, a modern cappuccino usually consists of a third coffee, milk, and foam.
+While a flat white consists of a single or double shot of espresso and textured milk, a modern cappuccino usually consists of a third coffee, milk, and foam.
 Since there’s one-third of froth, there’s less liquid milk to cut the intensity of the espresso.